 Under no circumstances should you remove panels or cladding yourself.
 Leave the removal and disposal to a qualified craftsman.
 In companies with the SuperDrecksKëscht® fir Betriber quality label, you can be sure that not only the removal is done properly, but also the disposal.
 Incidentally, the disposal costs are far lower than is often assumed.

-Old electrical appliances that may contain asbestos can be taken to your recycling centre or ask your specialist electrical company if they can take the appliance back.
+Old electrical appliances that may contain asbestos can be taken to your Resources Center or ask your specialist electrical company if they can take the appliance back.
 Again, businesses with the SuperDrecksKëscht® fir Betriber quality label guarantee proper disposal.

 What happens to asbestos cement ?